The Party Wall etc. Act 1996

 When a neighbour dissents (disagrees) with the notifiable works then a dispute is deemed to have risen in accord with the Act.

 The neighbour should then either appoint their own party wall surveyor or may agree to use the same surveyor as the building owner (this surveyor is then referred to as the 'Agreed Surveyor').

 It is important for all parties to understand that a party wall surveyors role under the Act is to be unbiased, as such they should work in accord with the Act and are thus not 'on the side' of either the Building Owner or the Adjoining Owner regardless of whom they have been appointed by.

 The agreed surveyor or the two surveyors then work within the confines of the Act to serve an award.

 An Award is a legal document that sets out clearly the details of the proposed works and how these will be undertaken.
 It may also include details on other matters relating to the 'notifiable works' such as access to undertake the works and who should pay for the works and the surveyor’s costs.

 A schedule of condition (SOC) is a factual record of the condition of a property.
 For Party Wall works they are often used to record the condition of the neighbouring property so that should there be any claimed damage to the property, the damage can easily be checked against the SOC to see if such damaged existed prior to the works under notice.

-While the Act does not require by law a Schedules of condition be recorded it is highly recommended and very quickly becoming the norm to have such as it protects the Building Owner from false claims and confirms any damage for the Adjoining Owner should it be incurred during works.
+While the Act does not require it by law, a Schedules of condition is highly recommended and it is very quickly becoming the norm to have such carried out even when there is no dispute over the proposed works as it protects the Building Owner from false claims and confirms any damage for the Adjoining Owner should it be incurred from the proposed works.